Experiments

 Insights

-• There is no single "better" way to create - only different experiences of making.
+• There is no single "better" way to create.
+Different tools produce different emotional states, not just different outputs.

 Audience Experience